18F/continua11y/README.md

     - KILL_SCRIPT: The command to stop serving.
 This might be optional.
     - USE_SITEMAP: If your site has a `sitemap.xml` file, set to `true` to use that instead of the spider.
     - PORT: The port on `localhost` where your served site is found.
+    - STANDARD: The accessibility standard used for testing.
+Defaults to `WCAG2AAA`, but can also be `Section508`, `WCAG2A`, or `WCAG2AA`.
     - CONTINUA11Y: The location where `continua11y` is running.
 The main site is `continua11y.herokuapp.com`, but you can change this for testing purposes or whatever.

 ## Installation